MidHunterX/Expression/README.md

 ...
 ```

-Reminder: both directories and files are valid wallpaper items.
+Pro Tip: Both directories and files are valid wallpaper items; mix and match as needed.

 3. Now let's configure which time to run these special wallpaper overrides.